Honor 400 Pro 5G

 • Reverse wireless charging is available on Honor 400 Pro 5G but not on Motorola Edge 60 Pro.

-• aptX Adaptive support is present on Motorola Edge 60 Pro but not available on Honor 400 Pro 5G.
+• aptX Adaptive is supported on Motorola Edge 60 Pro but not on Honor 400 Pro 5G.

-• Gyroscope is present on Motorola Edge 60 Pro but not on Honor 400 Pro 5G.
+• A gyroscope is present on Motorola Edge 60 Pro but not on Honor 400 Pro 5G.

-• Infrared sensor is present on Honor 400 Pro 5G but not on Motorola Edge 60 Pro.
+• An infrared sensor is present on Honor 400 Pro 5G but not on Motorola Edge 60 Pro.

-• Display is curved on Motorola Edge 60 Pro but flat on Honor 400 Pro 5G.
+• A curved display is featured on Motorola Edge 60 Pro but not on Honor 400 Pro 5G.

 Specs Comparison